Our Homes: NPH Peru

 • The school year begins in mid-March.
 The children currently attend local schools.
 Many had never been to school prior to joining NPH.

-• The home’s vocational workshop was constructed in 2016.
-It provides the opportunity for youth to learn a valuable trade, as well as provide bread for the home.
+• The home’s vocational workshop provides the opportunity for youth to learn a valuable trade, as well as provide bread for the home.

 • The Higher Education Program offers youth and young adults vocational training, university instruction, and resources for transitioning to an independent and prosperous adulthood.